Soviet war crimes: Hungarian Revolution (1956)

-During the invasion of Czechoslovakia by the Warsaw Pact, 72 Czechs and Slovaks were killed (19 in Slovakia), 266 seriously wounded and another 436 lightly wounded.Williams (1997), p.
-158.

 Afghanistan (1979–1989)

 Scholars Mohammad Kakar, W. Michael Reisman and Charles Norchi believe that the Soviet Union was guilty of committing a genocide in Afghanistan.
 The army of the Soviet Union killed large numbers of Afghans to suppress their resistance.
-Up to 2 million Afghans were killed by the Soviet forces and their proxies.
+Up to 2 million Afghans were killed during the war, many of them by Soviet forces and their Afghan allies.
 In one notable incident the Soviet Army committed mass killing of civilians in the summer of 1980.
 One notable war crime was the Laghman massacre in April 1985 in the villages of Kas-Aziz-Khan, Charbagh, Bala Bagh, Sabzabad, Mamdrawer, Haider Khan and Pul-i-Joghi in the Laghman Province.
 At least 500 civilians were killed.
-In the Kulchabat, Bala Karz and Mushkizi massacre on 12 October 1983 the Red Army gathered 360 people at the village square and shot them, including 20 girls and over a dozen older people.
+In the Kulchabat, Bala Karz and Mushkizi massacre on 12 October 1983, the Red Army gathered 360 people at the village square and shot them, including 20 girls and over a dozen older people.
 The Rauzdi massacre and Padkhwab-e Shana massacre were also documented.